-Nausea is Jean Paul Sartre’s first novel and in his own words, one of his best works.
-It is also one of the most well known pieces of Existentialism, Nausea delves into the pure absurdity of the world with Sartre’s wild imagination and explores the randomness and superfluity of the world.
+Jean Paul Sartre’s first novel, Nausea, gave a name for existential angst.
+He considered it as one of his best works.
+It is a philosophical novel with existentialist vibes, that delves into the pure absurdity of the world with Sartre’s wild imagination and explores the randomness and superfluity of the world.
 Everything that we take for granted and seems normal to us, is disintegrated and torn apart to make it look absolutely absurd.

-The main protagonist, Antoine Roquentin, is a French writer whose only purpose is to write a history book about an 18th century historical figure called Rollebon.
-His life revolves around writing this book, going to cafés and visiting the library.
-He is a solitary figure, a solipsist, a lone-wolf, has no friends and usually eavesdrops on other people’s conversations and watches their actions.
+His life revolves around writing this book, going to cafés, and spending many hours in the library.
+He is a solitary figure and a solipsist; he has no friends and usually eavesdrops on other people’s conversations and watches their actions.

-Roquentin, like Dostoevsky’s Underground Man, is a militant and a sufferer.
-He is at war with Bouville (the town in which he lives), at war with the regulars at the café, at war with Anny and the Autodidact (the two principal characters with whom he interacts, which are in some way his doubles), and at war with himself.
+Roquentin is a militant and a sufferer.
+He is at war with Bouville, literally “mud-town” (where he lives), at war with the regulars at the café, at war with the two principal characters with whom he interacts, which are in some way his doubles: Anny (his former lover) and the Autodidact (who has spent hundreds of hours reading at the library, and who thinks he can learn all there is to know by reading every book available in alphabetical order), and finally, he is at war with himself.

 “Nothing looked real.
 I felt surrounded by cardboard scenery which could suddenly be removed.
 The world was waiting, holding its breath, making itself small – it was waiting for its attack, its Nausea”.

-Everyday things such as a pebble, a beer glass, a tree, his own hand, oppresses him with their heavy contingency (an event you can’t be sure will happen or not) and awful superfluity.
+He furiously writes down every insignificant detail.
+Everyday things such as a pebble, a beer glass, a tree, his own hand, oppresses him with their awful superfluity.

 “Standing in front of the passage Gillet, I no longer know what to do.
 Isn’t something waiting for me at the end of the passage?
 But in the place Ducoton, at the end of the rue Tournebride, there is also a certain thing which needs me in order to come to life.
 I am full of anguish: the slightest gesture engages me.
 I can’t imagine what is required of me.
 Yet I must choose: I sacrifice the passage Gillet, I shall never know what it held for me.”

-Only at the end of the novel does a chink of hope glance on this hero, when he listens to Some of these days by Sophie Tucker (1927) in a record player and is moved by the idea of living for the first time in years.
+Only at the end of the novel does a chink of hope glance on this hero, when he listens to his favourite song on the record player.
+First, he scoffs at the idea that music “consoles”.
+But then he begins to think about the melody existing beyond the record player.

-He thinks of doing something similar to this, not in the realm of music, but in the realm of art.
+For the first time in years, Roquentin is moved by the idea of a human being.
+This reliance on artistic creation to understand oneself becomes the ultimate cure to his Nausea.
+Rather than give into despair, he thinks about doing something similar to this, not in the realm of music, but in the realm of art.
 Not a history book, because that is about what has existed.
 But perhaps an invented story, about something that has never existed:

 “It would have to be beautiful and hard as steel and make people ashamed of their existence… A book.
 A novel.“